 You might expect crunches, twists and side bends to be among the most effective exercises for reducing belly fat and love handles.
 These moves would seem to directly target those areas to whittle excess pudge away.
 Fat loss, however, is a complex process that only happens when you stimulate the right hormones and consume fewer calories than you burn.

 The Nature of Middle Fat

 While you may not like the looks of those love handles and soft muffin top, this fat is less dangerous to your health than the firm, deep visceral fat, which acts like an endocrine organ and expels inflammatory compounds into your system.
 Visceral fat is of concern because it raises your risk of diseases, including type 2 diabetes, heart disease and some cancers.

-Exercise is Key To Losing Belly Fat
+Exercise Is Key to Losing Belly Fat

 Your waist size will shrink and you'll look slimmer.
 Your love handles, which are made up of subcutaneous fat, will shrink as well, but may hang on a bit longer; subcutaneous abdominal fat can sometimes be some of the last fat you lose.

 Aim to fit in a minimum of 30 minutes per day of moderate-intensity cardio, such as brisk walking or light cycling.
 Once you've reached that level, increase the duration to last an hour on most days.
-As your stamina improves, add in high-intensity intervals to boost fat loss -- especially at your abdomen.
+As your stamina improves, add in high-intensity intervals to boost fat loss — especially at your abdomen.

 A paper published in the Journal of Obesity in 2011 showed that alternating short bouts of all-out exercise and recovery improved fat-burning capacity, overall weight loss and visceral fat loss.
-Examples of HIIT workouts include alternating 30-second sprints with 30-second walks or alternating 4 minutes of hard cycling with 2 minutes of easier effort.
+Examples of HIIT workouts include alternfiveting 30-second sprints with 30-second walks or alternating 4 minutes of hard cycling with 2 minutes of easier effort.

-Always warm up for 5 to 10 minutes before doing the high-intensity interval training, or HIIT, section of your workout.
+Always warm up for five to 10 minutes before doing the high-intensity interval training, or HIIT, section of your workout.
 Conclude each workout with a cool down too to promote muscle recovery and prevent venous pooling.

 Comprehensive Strength Training

 Crunches and abdominal twists work just one group of muscles.
 To lose belly fat, undertake a comprehensive resistance program that has you challenging all the major muscle groups with resistance at least twice per week.

 Stick to moderate weights and just one set of eight to 12 repetitions for the first couple of weeks if you're new to resistance training.
 A fitness professional can help with form and program design.

 Over time, build up to as many as three sets of an exercise for each major muscle group.
 Squats, chest presses, deadlifts, lunges, rows and dips are examples of challenging moves that address several muscle groups at once, potentially enhancing your results.